Kequc/knex-stringcase/README.md

 (result: array|object, queryContext: object) => array|object
 ```

-A function which will run after modifications made by this library, when keys are in application format if needed.
+A function which will run after modifications made by this library, when keys are in application format.

 #### appStringcase